prestist/fcos-meeting-action/README.md

 - Compile them using `npm run bundle` which produces `.js` files
 - Commit the `.ts` and `.js` files

+## Hosts

+The running list is [here](https://hackmd.io/@4rqq1dsYSVuBswOHTKSIBA/ByDq2EK5p).
+If you would like to host, add your self to the rotation with a new date!

 ### Note

 The action uses the `.js` files to run the action, and are found in the `dist` directory.
 The `.ts` files are used for development purposes only.